 We ask that the analysis is being performed from 4 to 2 dimensions to evaluate the distortion associated to the decrease in dimensions.

 Note: unless you give the algorithm a starting point in the Options tab, the starting points are randomly chosen.
 Therefore, it is likely that the results you will obtain are slightly different from the one you see on this page.
-However it shouldn't change the interpretation.
+However, it shouldn't alter the interpretation.
 To be sure that the algorithm finds a true optimum (in terms of stress) you can increase the number of repetitions, the maximum number of iterations, and the accuracy.

 The computations begin once you have clicked on OK.
 After you have accepted to plot the map on the first two dimensions by clicking Done, the results are displayed on the Multidimensional Scaling sheet of the Excel workbook.